dutchie031/Spearhead/_docs/GetStarted.md

 In the image below we have 2 zones. `CARRIERROUTE_ALPHA_[1-2]_ROUTE` and `CARRIERROUTE_ALPHA_[3-4]_ROUTE`. <br/>
 This tells the framework where carriergroup `ALPHA` should go so you can have multiple smaller subfleets. <br/>

 ![carrierroutes](img/carrierroutes.png)

+### Farps

+Farp logic is in the works, but still needs some refinement.